 Lynda Chalker Award

-The Lynda Chalker Award is presented by Road Safety GB to an individual or organisation who has contributed significantly to road safety in the United Kingdom.
+The Lynda Chalker Award was presented by Road Safety GB to an individual or organisation who has contributed significantly to road safety in the United Kingdom until 2019.

 Lynda Chalker (now the Baroness Chalker of Wallasey), who was transport minister in the mid-1980s, presented LARSOA (as Road Safety GB was previously known) with a carriage clock to be used for the Award when she moved to a new post in overseas development.
 Recipients kept the carriage clock for a year and also received a replica of the clock as a permanent acknowledgement of their achievements.

 When Road Safety GB re-branded in 2009 the award changed to an engraved glass sculpture from the National Glass Centre.
 The first recipient of this new Lynda Chalker Award was Robert Gifford.

 In November 2010 Sheila Ormerod received the award in recognition of her outstanding contribution to road safety.
 Sheila was presented with a locally made and engraved glass vase at the association’s national conference held in Kenilworth.

 The 2011 award was presented to Angela Lee and Amanda Woodward on behalf of the Bicycle Helmet Initiative Trust.

 In 2012, three awards were presented to: Mike McAdam for his campaigning to empower young people not to drink and drive; Dawn Boyfield for her contribution to the development of the Children’s Traffic Club and other road safety resources; and Brian Hogarth for his contribution to road safety in a career which spanned more than 50 years.

 There were no awards made in 2013 or 2014, but in 2015 two experienced and long serving practitioners – Ian Edwards and Graham Compton – both received a Lynda Chalker Award for their contributions to road safety.